pierre-cm/galbe/README.md

 > [!IMPORTANT]
 > Galbe is currently under active development and not guaranteed to be stable.
 Future releases may potentially introduce breaking changes.

+## Features

+- **Fast**: Built on top of Bun, Galbe is designed for speed.
+- **Lightweight**: Minimal core with a plugin system to add only what you need.
+- **Type-safe**: Built with TypeScript for a great developer experience, with runtime validation using Galbe Schemas.
+- **Plugins**: Extensible architecture to easily add functionality.

+## Philosophy

+Galbe aims to provide a developer-friendly experience without compromising on performance.
+It embraces the "use the platform" mentality, leveraging modern web standards and the capabilities of the Bun runtime.

 ## Getting started

+Create a new Galbe app:

 ```bash
 bun create galbe app